Primus Reviews and Plans

 Primus was established in 1997, is HQ in Toronto, ON.
-Primus provides long distance, Home Phone VoIP, business VoIP, high-speed Internet service and POTS for residential and business use.
+Primus provides long-distance, Home Phone VoIP, business VoIP, high-speed Internet service and POTS for residential and business use.

 The other plan available is the Digital Home Phone, which has no advanced features, such as voicemail to email, only local calling and it comes to be $9.95 per month.

 Shall be noted Primus Home Phone service implies a two-year contract, the month to month cost is not so much more expensive than other providers.
-Though you have to weight in what features are important to you; as it could be missing from Primus Home Phone.
+Though you have to weigh in what features are important to you; as it could be missing from Primus Home Phone.